jacobm001/blog_posts/tmux_series_2.md

 - **session:** An instance of Tmux.
 You can have multiple sessions running at the same time, but in most cases you will only ever interact with one of them at a time.
 Think of a session like an instance of a web browser.
 - **window:** In Tmux, a window is similar to a web browser's tab.
 - **pane:** The actual interactive shell provided by Tmux.
 By default, each window has one pane, but the window can be divided into multiple panes.
-This can be though of like different content areas within a browser tab.
+This can be thought of like different content areas within a browser tab.

 ### What do all the labels mean?